TomRegan/comparatorverifier/README.md

-# comparatorverifier
+# Comparator Verifier

-ComparatorVerifier is intended for use in tests to validate the contract for Comparator is met.
+Comparator Verifier is intended for use in tests to validate the contract for Comparator is met.

 ## Getting Started